-Apart from this, it is expected that the real-time software that will be used for the longitudinal control of Advanced Virgo will not be fundamentally different from the current one.
+The real-time system that is currently used for both the lock acquisition and the steady state control consists of a chain of several components (ADC,Photodiode read-out (Pr), Gc, Digital Signal Processor (DSP) and finally the Digital to analog converter (DAC)) that run at a sample frequency of 10 kHz.
+It is expected that the real-time software that will be used for the longitudinal control of Advanced Virgo will not be fundamentally different from the current one.
 Some minor work might be required to remove some legacy parts or update to the future software environment.
-The locking algorithm itself will probably be rewritten from scratch, which will be done in parallel with the commissioning activity.
+The locking algorithm (which is part of Gc will probably be rewritten from scratch, which will be done in parallel with the commissioning activity.